 Visiting hours from July 5-August 25 are 8 a.m. to 6 p.m.

-The wet environment of southeast Alaska creates very slippery and muddy trail conditions.
-The trail and conditions can be arduous and it can be common to encounter bears along the trail.
+The wet environment of Southeast Alaska creates very slippery and muddy trail conditions.
+It is common to encounter bears along the trail during the peak season.

-If visiting Anan by private boat the anchoring can be tricky as Anan features a large tidal flat, a step drop off, and sandy ocean floor bottom.
+If visiting Anan by private boat, the anchoring can be tricky as Anan Bay features a large tidal flat, a steep drop off, and sandy ocean floor bottom.
 A 40' mooring float is located in the bay and open to use by the general public and guide services on a first-come, first-serve basis.
 Vessel limit on the float is a maximum of 36 feet long, with a 30" draft.

 What to Bring: